kirtimansingh93/CV/README.md

 #### University of Buckingham, Buckingham, UK, (2015-2017)

-- Bachelors of Accounting and Financial Management
+- Accounting and Financial Management
 - Took courses in Accounting, Business, Law, Taxation, Financial Management, Psychology and Entrepreneurship.

 #### New York University, New York City, USA, (2012-2014)